That Covers It !

 A Guest Article

 In this article, one of the leading US tarp suppliers provides interesting and helpful info to those looking for buy a poly tarp online.
-While most of us think of the economy blue tarps found in most hardware stores, there are actually more variety than that.
+While most of us think of the cheap tarps found in most hardware stores, there are actually more variety than that.

-In addition to the ever-present silver and blue tarps, there are green, yellow, white, and even camouflage tarps.
+In addition to the ever-present silver and blue, there are green, yellow, even camouflage and white tarps.

 -------------------

-The modern poly tarpaulin that is sold in the United States are all imported from the far East mainly from China, although Vietnam and India are now large producers of poly tarps.
-The majority of the polyethylene waterproof material is manufactured in South Korea, and is then exported to the countries mentioned above and fabricated into fully waterproof poly tarps.
+The modern poly tarpaulin that is sold in the United States are all imported from the far East mainly from China, although Vietnam and India are now large producers.
+The majority of material is manufactured in South Korea, and is then exported to the countries mentioned above and fabricated into fully waterproof tarps.

 --------------------

-Webmaster's Note: Poly tarps are strengthened by nylon strands that are coated, then bonded on both sides with the polyethylene layers.
-The 10x10 or 12x12 refer to the number of mesh strands per foot of tarpaulin fabric.
+Webmaster's Note: These tarps are strengthened by nylon strands that are coated, then bonded on both sides with the poly layers.
+The 10x10 or 12x12 refer to the number of mesh strands per foot of fabric.
 The greater the mesh density, and the heavier the nylon strands (measured in denier), the greater the durability and flexibility.

 --------------------

-Tarps can be purchased in many locations, hardware stores, auction sites, flee markets, & online vendors.
+Tarpaulins can be purchased in many locations, hardware stores, auction sites, flee markets, & online vendors.
 The benefit of purchasing online is that you have a far greater choice of quality, size, color and the convenience of having it dropped to your door.
-Most internet sellers offer tarps in a very wide range of colors, even red and yellow are on offer.
-Camouflage tarps and fire retardent poly tarps are also very popular and once again can be purchased from many providers.
+Most internet sellers offer them in a very wide range of colors, even red and yellow are on offer.
+Camouflage tarps and fire retardant poly tarps are also very popular and once again can be purchased from many providers.

-The poly tarp can be used in many ways for home improvement; roof repair, waterproofing the side of buildings during construction, covering building materials on site, as damp proof membrane, removing grass/leaves from the back yard, covering logs, use as a drop cloth, covering garden tractor, boat cover, and many other uses.
+A polyethylene tarp can be used in many ways for home improvement; roof repair, waterproofing the side of buildings during construction, covering building materials on site, as a damp proof membrane, removing grass/leaves from the back yard, covering logs, painter's drop cloth, or boat cover.
+They even serve as lumber tarps for flatbeds.
 For roofing repairs the best option is a 6oz silver tarp, as this will stand up to the sun rays to the greatest extent.
-For covering the side of a building, the 6.0z tarp is again the ideal choice.
+For covering the side of a building, the 6.0z weight is again the ideal choice.
 It is the most popular heavy duty tarp.
 For all other uses the 4.5oz or 3.0z would be good for the job.

-Robert Page CEO of Tarpaflex US LLC & Tarpaflex Ltd U.K. I have been working in the Poly Tarp Industry for over twenty years and have therefore had a very in depth experience of Poly tarps.www.tarpaflex.com.
+Robert Page CEO of Tarpaflex US LLC & Tarpaflex Ltd U.K. has been working in the Tarp Industry for over twenty years and has extensive experience providing quality tarps for all kinds of applications.
+You can reach them at www.tarpaflex.com.

 Sources and Info On Tarps

-The versatility of poly tarps is shown by the variety of areas in which they have been put to use.
+The versatility of tarpaulins is shown by the variety of areas in which they have been put to use.
 If you have a specific need to fill, or just want additional information, take a look...

 Machine and Lumber Tarps: A quick look at industrial tarps.